-Formed during the 1920s, unfortunately the original records have been lost when the secretary of the time moved on taking all the files.
+Founded during the 1920s, unfortunately the original records have been lost when the secretary of the time moved on taking all the files.
 The Society was reconstituted in 1949.

-The Socety has an enviable record of active fieldwork which is being continued through our community archaeology arm – Clevedon & Environs.
+The Society has had an enviable record of active fieldwork which is being continued through our community archaeology arm – Clevedon & Environs.
 Archaeology Team (CLEAT).
 One of the earlier records found is for the Avon Development Observation Group set up by Rob Lles, then the archaeologist for Avon County Planning Department, in 1981 with members of the society to:

 “encourage local people to keep a watch on development work in their parish for new archaeological finds.
 It is hoped that you will be able to look out for yourself in placed where new building work is taking place.
 In certain instances,such as pipelines and development in the vicinity of a known archaeological site,it should be possible to give you some prior notification.
 Any new finds will be added to Avon Sites and Monuments records and a list of the more significant discoveries published annually.”